 During the year ended October 3, 2020, options to purchase 266,500 shares of common stock at an exercise price of \$21.90 per share were granted to employees, directors of the Company and other service providers.
-Such options are exercisable as to 50% of the shares commencing on the second anniversary of the date of grant and as to the remaining 50% commencing on the fourth anniversary of the stock options was \$3.35 per share.
+Such options are exercisable as to 50% of the shares commencing on the second anniversary of the date of grant and as to the remaining 50% commencing on the fourth anniversary of the date of grant.
+The grant date fair value of these stock options was \$3.35 per share.